Estoy Aquí: Reception

 Upon its release, "Estoy Aquí" received generally favorable reviews from music critics, who recognized it as a stand-out track from Pies Descalzos.
 Carlos Quintana of About.com complimented the track for featuring a "vibrant dancing flavor", and placed it among his personal favorites from the record.
 Similarly, Jose F. Promis from Allmusic praised it for serving as an "infectious and melodic" opening track, going on to select the song as an album highlight.
 The song received a nomination for Pop Song of the Year at the 1997 Lo Nuestro Awards, but lost to "Experiencia Religiosa" by Enrique Iglesias.

 "Estoy Aquí" became Shakira's first recording to attain commercial success.
 The song peaked at numbers 1 and 2 on the Billboard Latin Pop Songs and Latin Songs component charts.
-Its commercial performance aided its parent album in becoming her breakthrough record, which eventually attained platinum certifications in Brazil, and the United States.
+Its commercial performance aided its parent album in becoming her breakthrough record, which eventually attained Platinum certifications in Brazil, and the United States.
 Pies Descalzos was also awarded the "Diamond Prism" award in Colombia.

 In 1996, "Estoy Aquí" was included in the reissue of Pies Descalzos, titled Colección de Oro.
 In 2002, it was featured as the opening track for Shakira's first greatest hits album Grandes Éxitos.

 Music video

 "Estoy Aquí" became the first track by Shakira to receive an accompanying music video, which was directed by Simon Brand.
 The setting depicts a barn during the various weather seasons, and shows Shakira performing the song, accompanied with a guitar in most scenes.
 The clip was met with a favorable response from her label Sony Music, and was also met with commercial success.
 Consequentially, executives decided to place additional emphasis on promoting Pies Descalzos if it were to exceed sales of 50,000 copies.
 John Lannert from Billboard positively noted that her voice and appearance "jumps out at you".
 In Colombia, it was recognized as the "Best Video" at the Asociación Colombiana de Periodistas del Espectáculo (ACPE) Awards.

 After the huge success of the single in Latin America and Spain, Shakira filmed an alternate music video for the song, directed by French photographer and filmmaker Christophe Gstalder, this music video was used to promote the song in European countries and was marketed as "Estoy Aquí (European Mix)".
 This alternate music video depicts Shakira playing the guitar and dancing, posing seductively behind an aquarium and setting her guitar on fire.
-This alternate video also has the English version called "I'm Here" but was never released.
+This alternate video also has the English version called "I Am Here" but was never released.
 However, the clip appeared on a French television interview Star Story.